Skip to content

 Problem / Context

-Message queues, retries, and idempotent consumers are patterns I kept seeing in backend architecture discussions but hadn't built from scratch. sqs-mini is my working implementation of the full flow: a Minimal API publishes a message to SQS, a Worker Service picks it up, processes it once (SQLite keeps track of seen message IDs), and anything that fails enough times lands in the DLQ.
-Pulumi provisions the whole AWS setup in C# — same language as the rest of the project.
+Message queues, retries, and idempotent consumers are patterns I kept seeing in backend discussions but hadn't built from scratch. sqs-mini is my working implementation of the full flow: a Minimal API publishes to SQS, a Worker Service picks it up, processes it once (SQLite tracks seen message IDs), and anything that fails enough times goes to the DLQ.
+Pulumi provisions the AWS setup in C#, the same language as the rest of the project.

 Solution / Architecture